 Avoid Sensitive Areas

 Tretinoin should not be applied around the eyes, mouth, nasal creases, and mucous membranes.
-Protect these areas with occlusive such as Vaseline* before using tretinoin.
+These areas are more sensitive.

 Take it Slowly

-Don’t rush into it; go slow.
-I’ve been on my retinol for a while, but I still apply it only every other night.
+Please don’t rush into it; go slow.
+I’ve been on tretinoin for a while, but I still apply it only every other night.
 Skincare is a marathon, not a race.

-Don’t use it nightly.
+At first, please don’t use it nightly.
 Your skin needs time to get used to it, so don’t go crazy and slather it on each night.
-To build tolerance, apply once every two-three days in the beginning.
+To build tolerance, apply once every two to three days in the beginning.
 Use the other nights to add plenty of hydration and moisturization.

 Buffer